llvm/llvm-project/clang/docs/ExternalClangExamples.rst

    examples for writing RecursiveASTVisitor-based plugins."

 `<https://github.com/banach-space/clang-tutor>`_
-   "A collection of out-of-tree Clang plugins for teaching and learning"
+   "A collection of out-of-tree Clang plugins for teaching and learning."